mcneela/flamethrower-core/README.md

-# FlameFlower
+# Flamethrower

-FlameFlower is a best-in-class deep learning library intended for use in the FlameFlower (TM) course.
+Flamethrower is a best-in-class deep learning library intended for use in the Flamethrower deep learning course.
 Students learn to build their own deep learning library, completely from scratch, and then use it to train their own neural network models.